 Because they compete with algae for the same nutrients and light sources, aquarium plants are great for keeping algae growth to a minimum.
-Preventing too much algae from growing is important, as excessive amounts can be harmful to your fish.
+Preventing too many algae from growing is important, as excessive amounts can be harmful to your fish.

 Fish like to have secluded spots and safe places to dart into and hide, and live aquarium plants are the perfect way to provide extra security and shelter for them.
-This helps reduce stress levels and increase quality of life.
+This helps reduce stress levels and increase your fish’s quality of life.

 There’s no denying that real aquarium plants add an element of natural beauty to any fish tank, and there are lots of types you can choose from.
 With vibrant shades of greens and reds, the addition of a variety of plants is a surefire way to make your fish tank more attractive.

-What do I need for a planted tank?
+What Do I Need for a Planted Tank?